anaseto/goal/docs/Implementation.md

 * Low-level enough that things go fast.

-Among languages I know well, I could have chosen OCaml too, which is well-suited for compilation, though less for the intepretation part.
+Among languages I know well, I could have chosen OCaml too, which is well-suited for compilation, though less for the interpretation part.
 That said, I haven't used it lately, and I never really liked its standard library, nor its mutable array support.
 I mean, Goal has only immutable arrays, but for implementing them you want friendly support for mutable arrays or even